-Invertebrates such as ghost shrimp, glass shrimp and cherry shrimp are not a great choice as tank mates.
-In the wild they would be seen as prey, and many angelfish will instinctually recognize them as food in the home aquarium.
+Invertebrates such as ghost shrimp, glass shrimp, and cherry shrimp are not a great choice as tank mates.
+In the wild, they would be seen as prey, and many angelfish will instinctually recognize them as food in the home aquarium.
 They may harass them, or even eat them.

 Are freshwater angels aggressive?

 They are considered semi-aggressive fish.
-That means in some circumstance they can be extremely aggressive, but under the correct conditions they can be docile.
+That means in some circumstance they can be extremely aggressive, but under the correct conditions, they can be docile.
 Angels may fight with each other, or attack other fish if they are feeling stressed or threatened.
 They also grow big enough to eat smaller fish.
 You can greatly reduce the chances of aggression by choosing the correct tank mates, and making sure their living conditions are optimal.

 Do angelfish need a filter?

 Yes!
 Nearly all freshwater tropical tanks require a filter.
-A filter not only keeps the water clean by trapping debris, but also provides an area for healthy bacteria to thrive and circulates the water to keep it well oxygenated.
+A filter not only keeps the water clean by trapping debris but also provides an area for healthy bacteria to thrive and circulates the water to keep it well oxygenated.
 Do not skip this important piece of equipment.

 Do angels need a heater?

 Probably.
 Tropical fish require water temperatures between 75 and 80 degrees, with 78 being ideal in most circumstances.
-If your home is 78 degrees at all times, and you can maintain water temperature of 78 degrees, even at night, you can get by without a heater.
+If your home is 78 degrees at all times, and you can maintain a water temperature of 78 degrees, even at night, you can get by without a heater.
 But those situations are very rare, and the vast majority of aquarium owners require a heater to keep the water at the right temp.